gchq/sleeper/docs/developer-guide.md

 #### Ordering within a class

-We try to keep to this ordering of elements in a typical class declaration:
+We try to keep to this ordering of elements in a class declaration:

 1. Static fields
 2. Instance fields